Missouri Tigers: Football

 The university's first football team was formed in 1890 by the sophomore class of the "Academic School" (now the College of Arts and Science).
 They challenged a team of Engineering students in April of that year upon encouragement of Dr. A. L. McRea, a university professor.
 Interest in the sport quickly grew among the students, professors, and administrators, and a Foot Ball Association was formed at a meeting on October 10, 1890.
 The first intercollegiate game for the university took place on Thanksgiving Day, 1890, when Missouri played Washington University before a crowd of 3,000 in St. Louis, Missouri.
 The Washington University team, which had already been playing for several years, easily defeated the University of Missouri team by a score of 28–0.
-Missouri has compiled a 16–20 record in bowl games as of the end of the 2023 season, including wins in the Orange, Sugar, and Cotton Bowls.
+Missouri has compiled a 17-21 record in bowl games as of the end of the 2025 season, including wins in the Orange, Sugar, and Cotton Bowls.
 It has finished in the final Associated Press poll Top Ten eight times since the poll began in 1936, and has had two top-five finishes since 2007.
+The team claims the 1960 National Championship.

+Gymnastics

+The women's gymnastics was formed in 1980.
+The team finished third at the 2025 NCAA Championship Finals, reaching the final for the first time in program history.
+Helen Hu also made history, earning first place on balance beam.
+The team is coached by Shannon Welker, who has been in the position since 2014.